kjleopold/smart-store-kjleopold/README.md

 * Line Chart – Sales Trends Over Time (by Region)
 The South and West regions follow similar trends, with the West peaking one month later.
 The East region experiences a sharp drop in May, followed by a major rebound in June–July.
 North remains stable.
 * Matrix – Product Sales by Region
-Laptops are the top-selling product in all applicable regions, even though they're not available in every region.
+Laptops are the top-selling product in three of the four regions.
 Cables consistently underperform across the board.
 * Bar Chart – Product Category Sales by Region
 Electronics lead in every region except the North, where Clothing takes the top spot.
 Sports is the lowest-selling category in all regions.
 ![Screenshot](screenshots/olap_dashboards.jpg)